 Make a Local Copy of the Website

 The very first thing you should do is to make a local version of the website.
 This is an essential step because making changes to a live website is very risky and is never a recommended practice.
 This way, if anything does go awry, your actual website will remain safe and functional.
+This precaution ensures that in case of any unforeseen issues, your actual website, fortified by reliable Drupal hosting, will remain secure and fully functional.

 Get the Latest Drupal 8 Version